Michaelgwei86/kubernetes/Kubernetes/README.md

   kubectl cordon node-2  # to make node unschedulable kubectl uncordon node-2

-  The node will be marked as unscedulable and pods will be gracefully termonated and recreated on other nodes.
+  The node will be marked as unschedulable and pods will be gracefully terminated and recreated on other nodes.
-  You can ,path the nodes and make them available.
-You need to maually uncordon the node to make it schedulable.
+  You can, path the nodes and make them available.
+You need to manually uncordon the node to make it schedulable.

-  After a node is uncordon, it will require that pods are scheduled on it afresh, pods that were evicted durin drain will not be automatically reschedulled.
+  After a node is uncordon, it will require that pods are scheduled on it afresh, pods that were evicted during the drain will not be automatically rescheduled.

-  If a pod is not part of a ReplicaSet on a node, k8s internal security will not permit that node to be drained except you manually delete the pod. nevertheless, you can use  --force flag to force delete the pod.This will permenently delete the pod on that node
+  If a pod is not part of a ReplicaSet on a node, k8s internal security will not permit that node to be drained unless you manually delete the pod. nevertheless, you can use  --force flag to force delete the pod.
+This will permanently delete the pod on that node
   and will not recreate it on another node because it was not part of a ReplicaSet.

 2. Clster Upgrade:
-  Kubernetes is released in version and there are minor version such as the alpha and beta versions before a more stable release is made.
+  Kubernetes is released in version and there are minor versions such as the alpha and beta versions before a more stable release is made.
   None of the cluster components can be of a version higher than the API Server, except for the kubelete service.
   You can upgrade component by component.
-  At anytime, k8s supports only the latest three minor versions.
+  At any time, k8s supports only the latest three minor versions.
 It is good to upgrade your cluster before the version is unsupported.
-  You should upgrade only one version higher at a time and not to the latest version if you were not using the previous.
+  You should upgrade only one version higher at a time and not to the latest version if you were not using the previous one.

-the upgrade depend on how the cluster is setup. between managed and selfmanaged cluster. managed clusters provided by cloud is easier. the cluster is being upgraded component by component and while the master node is being upgraded, the kubeapi, controllers,
+the upgrade depends on how the cluster is set up. between managed and self-managed clusters. managed clusters provided by the cloud is easier. the cluster is being upgraded component by component and while the master node is being upgraded, the Kube API, and controllers,
 go down briefly. this does not affect the worjer nodes.

-To upgrade the worker nodes, if you do all pf them at once, users will not be able to access the app.
+To upgrade the worker nodes, if you do all of them at once, users will not be able to access the app.
-You can also upgrade one node at a time, which gaurantees your pods are not all down.
-Or u use new nodes with newer software and thenmove all pods.
+You can also upgrade one node at a time, which guarantees your pods are not all down.
+Or u use new nodes with newer software and then move all pods?

 https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/

-cat /etc/*release*  # to see the OS the nodes are using kubeadm upgrade plan # to all all latest and stable versions k drain controlplane --ignore-daemonsets apt update apt-cache madison kubeadm  # select the kubeadm version apt-get upgrade -y kubeadm=1.12.0-00  # it has to be upgraded before the cluster compenents
+cat /etc/*release*  # to see the OS the nodes are using kubeadm upgrade plan # to all the latest and stable versions k drain controlplane --ignore-daemonsets apt update apt-cache madison kubeadm  # select the kubeadm version apt-get upgrade -y kubeadm=1.12.0-00  # It has to be upgraded before the cluster components

 to upgrade the cluster, use the kubeadm upgrade apply v1.12.0